mladen92/first-dev-repo/README.md

 # first-dev-repo
-First repo as dev in training
+First Spring framework repo as dev in training